MicrosoftDocs/azure-docs/DevCenter/Node/Tutorials/web-site-with-webmatrix.md

 #Create and deploy a Node.js Windows Azure Website using WebMatrix

 This tutorial shows you how to use WebMatrix to develop and deploy a node application to a Windows Azure Website.
 WebMatrix is a free web development tool from Microsoft that includes everything you need for website development.
-WebMatrix supports node and includes intellisense for node development.
+WebMatrix supports node and includes code completion for node development.

 Upon completing this guide, you will have a node website running in Windows Azure.